gmichnikov/estimate-pi/readme.md

-This is a tool that estimates the value of PI through simulation by throwing darts at a dartboard.
+This is a tool that estimates the value of π through simulation by randomly throwing darts at a dartboard.